AlenaGM/Anonymous-Comments-Interface/README.md

 # Chat-Interface

-A simple JavaScript chat room where users can set their usernames and avatars and messages are stored in Local Storage
+A simple JavaScript chat room where users can set their usernames, avatars and messages are stored in Local Storage
 <br><br>

 ## Result